lmitechnologies/Gadget_Inspection_Template/README.md

 This maps the external port on the host network to the internal port inside the docker-compose network.

 If the ports 8080, 5000, or 5001 are already used on the machine you can update the  external port to something like

     - 8090:8080

-Inside the container, it will still listen on port 8080 but everything outside the container can communicate to it using port 8090.
+Inside the container, the it will still listening on port 8080 but everything outside the container can communicate to it using port 8090.

 Update the Database API and Data Broker ports for relevant services using the env variables **DATABASE_API_PORT**, **DATA_BROKER_SUB_PORT**, and **DATA_BROKER_PUB_PORT**.